What is entropion?

 The commonest symptoms from entropion of the lower eyelid are:

-- Soreness of the eye.
-The eyelashes scratch the surface of the eye.
+- Soreness of the eye: the eyelashes scratch the surface of the eye.
+The eye itself can also become sore because the surface of the eye can dry out.

 - Redness of the eye due to irritation.